2019 Malaysian Athletics

 March 19, 2019

-KUALA LUMPUR: Coach-less national hurdler Rayzam Shah Wan Sofian has certainly defied the odds to bag gold in the Philippines.
+KUALA LUMPUR: Coach-less national hurdler Rayzam Shah Wan Sofian has undoubtedly defied the odds to bag gold in the Philippines.

 The Sabahan clocked a season-best 14.12 to win the 110m hurdles in the Philippines Open Athletics Championships in Ilagan City Sports Complex in Isabela yesterday.